-- A CAMS Speed Licence or higher.
-A Speed Licence can be issued to you by your CAMS affiliated club.
+- A Motorsport Australia Speed Licence or higher.
+A Speed Licence can be issued to you by your Motorsport Australia affiliated club.

 - Neck to wrist to ankle clothing must be worn, eg. jeans and jumper or cotton overalls.
 Clothing and footwear of flammable synthetic material, such as nylon is unacceptable.